InmaG/PruebaTecnicaTailor/frontend-nextjs/README.md

 [API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
 This endpoint can be edited in `pages/api/hello.js`.

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

+## App Description
+Application that shows a list of restaurants that when clicking on one of them shows you the details of that restaurant.
+When a user is logged in they can choose which of these restaurants are their favorites and can do CRUD tasks.

 ## Learn More